Zero-pointed manifolds

 For the formulation of duality results, what is the common geometric home for these two concepts?

 As one answer to this question, in {\bf Section 1} we define zero-pointed manifolds.
-Our category $\ZMfld_{n}$ consists of pointed topological spaces $M_\ast$ for which the complement $M:=M_\ast \smallsetminus \ast$ is an $n$-manifold; the essential example is a space $\overline M/\partial \overline M$, the quotient of an $n$-manifold by its boundary.
-The interesting feature of this category is the morphisms: a morphism of zero-pointed manifolds is a pointed map $f:M_\ast \ra N_\ast$ such that the restriction away from the zero-point, $f^{-1}N\ra N$, is an open embedding.
+Our category $\ZMfld_{n}$ consists of pointed locally compact topological spaces $M_\ast$ for which the complement $M:=M_\ast \smallsetminus \ast$ is an $n$-manifold; every example of which is of the form $\overline M/\partial \overline M$, the quotient of an $n$-manifold with compact boundary by its boundary.
+The interesting feature of this category is the morphisms: a morphism between zero-pointed manifolds is a pointed map $f:M_\ast \ra N_\ast$ such that the restriction away from the zero-point, $f^{-1}N\ra N$, is an open embedding.
 This category $\ZMfld_n$ contains both $\mfld_n$ and $\mfld_n^{\op}$, the first by adding a disjoint basepoint and the second by 1-point compactifying.
-A functor from $\ZMfld_n$ thus has both push-forwards and extensions by zero, and both homology and cohomology can be thought of as covariant functor from $\ZMfld_n$.
+A functor from $\ZMfld_n$ thus has both pushforwards and extensions by zero, and both homology and cohomology can be thought of as covariant functor from $\ZMfld_n$.
 Lemma \ref{opposite} implies an isomorphism $\neg: \ZMfld_n\cong \ZMfld_n^{\op}$ between the category of zero-pointed $n$-manifolds and its own opposite, which presages further duality.